Alexmckenna60/Five-prime-stability/README.md

 # Five-prime-stability

-This repository contains all the source code used for analysis in the project
+This repository contains all the source code used for analysis in the project.

 ‘genomes.csv’ contains the list of the 549 archaea species and accession numbers included in this project.